 What You Need To Know About Your Insurance If Your Car Is Totaled

-Although the number of collisions has declined over the last 20 years, car write offs after an accident are fairly common in Canada.
-It’s estimated that 17% of physical damage claims result in a vehicle being deemed a totaled by insurance companies.
+Although collisions have declined over the last 20 years, car write-offs after an accident are fairly common in Canada.
+It’s estimated that 17% of physical damage claims result in a vehicle being deemed totaled by insurance companies.

 What Does It Mean When Your Car Is Totaled For Insurance?

 Total loss refers to vehicles that are damaged beyond repair or it is "totaled".
 Repairs would cost more than the actual cash value of the vehicle.
-If your insurance company deems the damages so substantial that is can't be repaired safety, it will be a total loss, cost considerations aside.
+If your insurance company deems the damages so substantial that they can't be repaired safely, it will be a total loss, aside from cost considerations.

 Insurers use factors such as repairs costs, salvage, safety and financial considerations for damage estimates and repair timelines.